ServSafe Food Protection Manager Certification

 Some jurisdictions may have no requirements at all.
 But if the restaurant is part of a large chain, there will probably be internal policies that require certification or training.

 How to Get ServSafe Manager Certification

 The first step to earning your ServSafe manager certificate is to study the subject of food safety.
 ServSafe sells online courses, textbooks and training videos.
 Your jurisdiction may require that your certificate be ServSafe.
 Even your corporate policies may require that your certificate be issued by ServSafe.
-But usually there’s no requirement that the training be provided be ServSafe.
+But usually, there’s no requirement that the training is provided by ServSafe.

 There is a directory of certified proctors on the ServSafe website.
 But many people find the information there to be outdated or inaccurate.
 We have a smaller directory here on our website that is more accurate.

-When your ready its time to take the exam.
-The ServSafe manager exam has 90 questions and you have two hours to finish.
-The questions are multiple choice, with four possible answers.
+When you’re ready its time to take the exam.
+The ServSafe Manager exam has 90 questions and you have two hours to finish.
+The questions are multiple-choice, with four possible answers.
 You must achieve a minimum score of 75% to pass the exam.
 Although there are 90 questions on the exam, you’re only graded on 80 of them.
-The extra 10 questions are “pilot questions” and they are there to determine if they will be included on future exams.
+The extra 10 questions are “pilot questions” and they are there to determine if they will be included in future exams.
 You can use this ServSafe practice test to help you prepare.

 ServSafe Manager vs. ServSafe Handler